Which place is cheaper, Anchorage or Asheville?

 Be prepared for some very cold days in Anchorage.
 In the winter, Asheville is much warmer than Anchorage.
 Typically, the winter temperatures in Asheville in January average around 44°F (7°C), and Anchorage averages at about 15°F (-9°C).

 Asheville usually receives more sunshine than Anchorage during winter.
 Asheville gets 176 hours of sunny skies, while Anchorage receives 80 hours of full sun in the winter.

 It's quite rainy in Asheville.
 In January, Asheville usually receives more rain than Anchorage.
 Asheville gets 3.9 inches (100 mm) of rain, while Anchorage receives 0.7 inches (19 mm) of rain each month for the winter.

 Anchorage can get quite cold in the spring.
 In April, Asheville is generally much warmer than Anchorage.
-Temperatures in Asheville average around 64°F (18°C), and Anchorage stays around 36°F (2°C).
+Daily temperatures in Asheville average around 64°F (18°C), and Anchorage fluctuates around 36°F (2°C).

 In Anchorage, it's very sunny this time of the year.
 It's quite sunny in Asheville.
 In the spring, Asheville often gets more sunshine than Anchorage.
 Asheville gets 266 hours of sunny skies this time of year, while Anchorage receives 233 hours of full sun.